20 co-parenting tips to help you be a better and more successful co-parent

 So you think co-parenting is hard?

+These Co-parenting tips are for parents who want the best for their kids.
 Co-parenting is not that hard.
 You can do it if you really want.
 Successful co-parenting takes two.
 At a minimum.
 In order to successfully co-parent your children, you have to adopt a “we” and “our” posture and stop even using the words “me” and “my.”
 Instead of referring to the children as “my” children, be conscious of always saying “our” children.

 Below are 20 tips for successful co-parenting.
 See which ones you find most helpful in your own situation: